 The following network devices operate at all seven layers of the OSI model:

 - Network management stations (NMSs)

 Basically, the ISO is pretty much the Emily post of the network protocol world.
 Just as Ms. Post wrote the book setting the standard protocols for human social interaction, the ISO developed the OSI reference model as the precedent and guide for an open network protocol set.
 Defining the etiquette of communication models, it remains today the most popular means of comparison for protocol suites.

 - Physical layer (layer 1)

-Figure 1.8 shows a summary of the functions defined at each layer of the OSI model.
+The following picture shows a summary of the functions defined at each layer of the OSI model.
 With this in hand, you’re now ready to explore each layer’s function in detail.

 We will see the details of the function of the OSI reference model layers in the next posts.